Go up one level.

 Download the above HBG3_Arduino archive to your machine.
 Linux users can quickly untar it, but MS-Windows users will need to use 7zip (or the MUCH SLOWER built-in unzip of MS-Windows) to unzip it to a Desktop folder called HBG3_Arduino.

-MS-Windows users will need to install (only once, ever) the included Serial Port driver from the CP210x_Universal_Windows_Driver sub-folder: Right-click on the silabser.inf file, and click INSTALL.
+MS-Windows users will need to install (only once, ever) the included Serial Port driver from the CP210x_Universal_Windows_Driver sub-folder (or from here).
+Right-click on the silabser.inf file, and click INSTALL.
 You should now be able to connect the HomeBrew USB to the PC and see it be assigned a COM port.

 Under the Tools menu, select the appropriate COM port for your connected HBG3.
 Now click on the UPLOAD button near top left.
 The system should automatically build the code and send it to your HBG3.
 If uploading fails before 100%, just click it again to retry.
 Done.